Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 The spine is the long structure that runs along your back from your neck to your lower back.

-spine structure consists of 33 bony vertebrae separated by flexible cartilage discs, which contain soft, gel-like substance that helps absorb shock and protect vertebrae from friction against each other
+spine structure consists of 33 bony vertebrae separated by flexible cartilage discs, which contain a soft, gel-like substance that helps absorb shock and protect vertebrae from friction against each other

-The spinal cord is one of the most vit parts of your central nervous system, it runs along the spine length carrying essential nerves that transmit signals between your brain and various body parts.
+The spinal cord is one of the most vital parts of your central nervous system, it runs along the spine length carrying essential nerves that transmit signals between your brain and various body parts.

 Discover more options: